 This is an on- premises solution with approved connection to GovCloud components for the telephonic support the patient providers and all PII is in a closed system.

-3. Legal Authority and SORN

-H. What is the citation of the legal authority to operate the IT system?
+- 3. Legal Authority and System of Record Notices (SORN) - H. What is the citation of the legal authority?